 Clothing / Shoes / Accessories

-Go through that tupperware shelf, see that one tupperware container that you will never use again.
+Go through that Tupperware shelf, see that one Tupperware container that you will never use again.
 Put that in the box!
-See the odd utensils that just fills the drawer.
+See the odd utensils that just fill the drawer.
 Put that in the box!
 People will be most grateful for any pot or pan that you don’t want anymore.
 When I once talked with a charity worker she told me about people whose houses burned down and that they need all the help that they can get.
 They don’t even have chipped cups!
 How many times we just throw away chipped cups because of that missing little piece.

 Furniture / Appliances / Electronics